oscarmorrison/open-git-in-web/README.md

 openInBitBucket
 ===============

-A little bash script that I wrote that lets you open a git repo in the browser at bitbucket
+A small bash script that opens a repo corresponding webpage hosted at either Github or Bitbucket.

+This is useful if you quick want to change some repository settings, add collaborators, or anything else that you need the web interface for.

 ## Instructions ##

 To use this script add to a folder in your path.
-I have a folder called '''.scripts''' in my home directory, that I have added to my path.
+I have a folder called '''.scripts''' in my home directory.

-To do this
+It is important to then add this to your path (.bash_profile or .bash_rc)

+First you need to create a scripts (hidden) directory and add this directory to your path such that terminal will be able to make use of the script automatically.

 ```
 cd ~